drbarzaga/React-Toolkit/CONTRIBUTING.md

-# Contributing to React Toolkit Collection
+# Contributing to React Frontend Toolkit

-Thank you for considering contributing to React Toolkit Collection!
-Here are some guidelines to help you get started.
+Thank you for considering contributing to React Frontend Toolkit Here are some guidelines to help you get started.

 ## How to Contribute